astuteIsrael/astuteIsrael/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2025 Goals: Learn more!!
-- ⚡ Fun fact: I really love Finance World (Forex, Indices, Options, Stocks.....You get the point😜)
+- ⚡ Fun fact: I really love the Finance World (Forex, Indices, Options, Stocks.....You get the point😜)

+### Connect with me:

 ### Connect with me: